-- If you don’t understand them, bring someone with you to translate.
+- If you don’t understand them, ask someone to translate.

-- Make sure to obtain copies of any documents that your representative makes for you.
+- Make sure to get copies of any documents that your representative makes for you.

-- Any time you pay your representative, obtain a signed receipt.
+- Any time you pay your representative, get a signed receipt.

 - Make sure your representative updates you on your application often.